 Section 15361 of P.L.
 110-246, the Food, Conservation, and Energy Act of 2008, provides for annual transfers from the general fund of the Treasury to the OASDI trust funds in FYs 2009 through 2017 to roughly offset the financial effects of the law's two coverage provisions.
 Section 15301 of P.L.
 110-246 excludes Conservation Reserve Program payments from SECA coverage for OASDI beneficiaries, and Section 15352 increases the limit for the optional method for computing earnings from self-employment.
-The transfers will be \$7 million in FY 2012 and \$8 million in FY 2013.
+The transfers will be \$8 million per year both in FY 2014 and FY 2015.